constarg/terminal-snake-game/README.md

 # Download & Build

-First download the program from GitHub and go to the File-Sorter-Core folder.
+First download the program from GitHub and go to the terminal-snake-game folder.

 ```
 % git clone https://github.com/rounnus/terminal-snake-game.git